Poundstock: Rebel Cinema

 This relatively new cinema is situated just off the Atlantic Highway, and opened on 11 August 1988.
 Originally, the cinema site was a garden centre and café, but was purchased by the Collard family in 1986 to convert it into a cinema, as the nearest cinema to Bude was over 30 miles away in Wadebridge.
 It was built and designed by the film producer, Mervyn Collard (who produced actor David Jason's first film, White Cargo.
 Mervyn died in 2004).
 Work started on the build at the end of 1987, and Westar 7000s projectors were installed, along with the carpets and seats and other fittings.
 The projectors were moved from the former Strand Cinema in Bideford, Devon.
 The architect was Martin Back.

 The building frontage is in mock Greek style with a classical pediment, and two columns.
 The opening night film was a charity screening of Snow White and the Seven Dwarfs.
 Some changes have been made since opening, including the projectors now replaced with Cinemeccanica Victoria 9s, and the ticket office and foyer have been modified.

-The Rebel was sold to Kaler Cinemas in 1991/1992 and subsequently sold to the Willis family in May 2000 who trade as Rebel Cinemas Limited to the present day.
+The Rebel was sold to Michael Flook of Kaler Cinemas in 1991/1992 and subsequently sold to the Willis family in May 2000 who trade as Rebel Cinemas Limited to the present day.
 B A Willis has been involved in booking films for the Rebel Cinema since the early 1990s until taking over ownership and running in May 2000 in time for the opening of the film Saving Grace which was filmed locally in Cornwall at Port Isaac.

 The Rebel closed in August 2007 and re-opened in August 2011 after a refurbishment took place with new seating installed and re-stepped to give added leg room between rows.
 The sound systems were also updated and digital projection equipment Digital 3D Installed.
 A second screen was built and opened in July 2014.